 Protocol

-To begin, pre-coat the apical side of 24-well cell culture inserts with 100 microliters of basement membrane extracellular matrix in Enteroid Growth Media [1-TXT].
+To begin, place inserts into a 24 well tissue culture adapter plate and pre-coat the apical side of 24-well cell culture inserts with 100 microliters of basement membrane extracellular matrix in Enteroid Growth Media [1-TXT].
 Coat an extra insert for use as a control during barrier integrity measurements [2].

 WIDE: Talent pipettes 100 µL of BME in Enteroid Growth Media into the apical side of 24-well cell culture inserts.
 TXT: BME in Enteroid Growth Media (1:15 Dilution) Video editor: This is a ratio.